 - Foreword by Judge Brian Doyle, President of the Employment Tribunals (England & Wales)

 The Employment Tribunal Remedies Handbook is the definitive, annual handbook to the financial remedies available in employment claims.
 It is seen regularly in negotiations, by parties and judges in the Employment Tribunal and even the Employment Appeals Tribunal, having been cited in Shifferaw v Hudson Music Co Ltd UKEAT/0294/15/DA.

-Covering over 100 topics from ACAS to Zero-hours Contracts, each entry provides a potted summary of the relevant law, facts and figures so the reader can quickly find the answers to questions such as:
+Covering over 100 topics from ACAS to Zero-hours Contracts, each entry provides a concise summary of the relevant law plus all the associated facts and figures so the reader can quickly find the answers to questions such as:

 - Basic Award: what adjustments can be applied and in what order?